-Our right of prayer is not how long we pray.
+Our right to prayer is not how long we pray.
 It is not our sincerity.
 Nor does it depend upon anything in the believer’s life.
 Our right to pray is founded on what Jesus Christ did in the incarnation – He gave us equal status with Himself before God forever.
-He is perfectly acceptable to God so we are perfectly acceptable to God.
+He is perfectly acceptable to God, so we are perfectly acceptable to God.

 “Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need” (Hebrews 4:16).